anzilmn/NewsApp-Flutter/README.md

 EXAMPLE ::: Think of it like a battery: once the battery (your quota) is empty, you have to plug it in and wait (the time period) before you can use the app again.

+SO IF API REQUEST IS FINISHED EITHER U WAIT IT TO RESET AND START AGAAIN OR U CAN CHANGE THE API FROM THE SAME WEBSITE (https://newsapi.org/)